John heads a train through the South Garden on 4/6/2004 © J.James

 Fares: Free entry to Museum.
 50p Fare for Railway.

-SGMR Page was last updated on the 13th May 2007 with price and history updated.
+SGMR Page was last updated on the 2nd December 2011 with route length updated

 Please do not use any content from Miniature Railway World, without prior permission from the Miniature Railway World team.